Annytomica/cherry-mildew-detector/README.md

 ## ML Business Case

-#### Powdery Mildew
-Powdery mildew is an infection caused by the fungus Podosphaera clandestina.
-It presents as white powdery patches on new or young leaves, with growth typically starting on the underside of the leaf.
-The infection will not kill the leaf but can cause distortion and discolouration.
-This infection can be transferred to the cherry fruit as they mature, causing damage and losses to the cherry crop.

-#### Present Monitoring and Response
+### Cherry Mildew Detector
+- We want an ML model to predict if a cherry leaf is infected with powdery mildew or not based on historical image data.
+It is a supervised model, a 2-class, single-label classification model.
+- Our ideal outcome is to provide the cherry farm workers with a faster and more reliable diagnostic for powdery mildew detection.
+- The model success metrics are:
+    - Accuracy of 97% or above on the test set.
+- The model output is defined as a flag, indicating whether a cherry leaf is healthy or infected with powdery mildew, along with the associated probability.
+Workers on the farm will use the app to take leaf images in real-time, allowing for immediate assessment and decision-making in the field.
-The current management process involves manual verification if a given cherry tree contains powdery mildew.
+- Heuristics: The current management process involves manual verification if a given cherry tree contains powdery mildew.
 An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
 If there is powdery mildew, the employee applies a specific compound to kill the fungus.
 The time spent applying this compound is 1 minute.

-#### Limitations
 The company has thousands of cherry trees located on multiple farms across the country.
 As a result, this manual process is not scalable due to the time spent in the manual process inspection.

-#### Proposed Improvement
-To save time in this process, the IT team suggested an ML system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.
-This would significantly reduce total time to monitor and treat each tree, making large-scale implementation of this process across all farms a realistic possibility.

-This study will also act as a pilot.
-Presently,  similar manual processes are in place for detecting pests on other crops grown by Farmy & Foods.
-If this initiative is successful, there is a realistic chance to replicate this project for all other crops.

-- In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.
+Additionally, this process of manual inspection leaves room for human error.
+- The training data to fit the model comes from Kaggle.
+This dataset contains 4+ thousand images with kaggle datacard not indicating original provenance.
+    - Train data - target: mildew infected or not; features: all images

 ## Dashboard Design